alessandroghizzardi/SHSFPOST/wp-content/plugins/cookiebot/readme.txt

 The developer of the plugin can see more details on [our Github repository](https://github.com/CybotAS/CookiebotAddons)

-### Can I use Cookiebot with GTM? ###
+### Can I use Cookiebot with Google Tag Manager? ###
+Cookiebot works with GTM.
+There are two different options setting up GTM with Cookiebot:

+1. Use the Google Tag Manager option in the plugin settings to enable GTM together with Cookiebot.
+Here you also have the option to enable Google Consent Mode for GTM.
+2. Add the GTM script manually or by using another plugin to your site.

+Should you choose one of these methods, Cookiebot must not be implemented using GTM as this would result in Cookiebot being loaded twice.

-Cookiebot works with GTM, however you need to enable the "Hide Cookie Popup" option on the Cookiebot plugin settings page.
+If you prefer the latter method, you should select ´Hide Cookie Popup´ in the Cookiebot WordPress plugin settings.

 [Please see our article on how to deploy Cookiebot with GTM](https://support.cookiebot.com/hc/en-us/articles/360003793854-Google-Tag-Manager-deployment).